Wafaa-Almadhoun/Brushless-Motor/README.md

  ### 2. Brushless DUAL SHAFT MOTOR - D5065 270KV Controlled by Arduino and Odrive .

-      connecting pin18 in Ardunio uno to GPIO 2  in Odrive
+      connecting pin18 in Ardunio mega to GPIO 2  in Odrive

-      connecting pin19 in Ardunio uno to GPIO 1  in Odrive
+      connecting pin19 in Ardunio mega to GPIO 1  in Odrive

-      connecting  GND in Ardunio uno to  GND  in Odrive
+      connecting  GND in Ardunio mega to  GND  in Odrive

       connecting pin A in motor to M0  pin A  in Odrive